-Date Meeting November 8, 2018 Legislative and External Affairs Committee Meeting December 11, 2018 Quarterly Board of Directors Meeting February 5, 2019 Quarterly Board of Directors Meeting May 7, 2019 Quarterly Board of Directors Meeting August 6, 2019 Quarterly Board of Directors Meeting
+Date Meeting February 5, 2019 Quarterly Board of Directors Meeting May 7, 2019 Quarterly Board of Directors Meeting August 6, 2019 Quarterly Board of Directors Meeting

 Texas Insurance Code Section 2210.108 provides that, except as specifically provided by Chapter 2210 or another law, TWIA is subject to Chapter 552 Texas Government Code, the Texas Public Information Act.
 TWIA receives and responds to requests in accordance with the Act.
-In 2018, TWIA received 44 public information requests.
+From January 1, 2019 through February 28, 2019, TWIA received 7 public information requests.